my-dudhwala/ESP_IPv6/Readme.md

 # ESP_IPv6

-> "If you encounter any errors or missing information in this document, please refer to the old readme.md file located in the same directory for clarification."
+> "If you encounter any errors or missing information in this document, specially words in a sentence, please refer to the old readme.md file located in the same directory for clarification."

 I am working (actually trying) to connect ESP32 or ESP8266 with my IPv6 router.
 This repo is made and shared to update the status of my work and keep documentation of the process flow.
 I am open to modifying this document from anyone, and I am open to collaborating on this until the project works successfully.